 Laptop reliability is very much synonymous with battery life.
 In any case, what use is a laptop without a long lasting battery?
-We all carry our laptops outdoors without the excess adaptor baggage and hoping for maximum hours.
-That is why it is called mobile, anyway.
+We all carry our laptops outdoors without the excess adaptor baggage and hoping for maximum battery life.

 Tips to Help Extend Laptop Battery Life

 If you understand your laptop battery well, you may probably save yourself the pain of having to replace it every other time, unless of-course you have been hit by the un-controllable battery bug, which seems to be getting chronic of late.

 To avoid inevitable battery replacement, watch out how you charge and discharge it.
 Discharging it to lower than 10% repeatedly will actually damage your li-ion battery in the long run.
 Only do this when you have to and as a last resort probably because of your mobile schedule.
 But at least tag along with its adaptor and make use of it when you get that chance.

 When you charge up laptop battery to full capacity (100%) and thereafter deplete it, your battery will have gone through a full charge cycle.
 Now, if you keep your laptop connected to a power source for a number of days, without it reading lower than 10%, you are probably still operating under one cycle.

 Thus, the more the battery is depleted the more charge and requiring more charge, the more charge cycles.